xjtang/newfusion/doc/setmodel.md

-        nConsecutive = 6;               % number of consecutive observation to detect change nSuspect = 4;                   % number of suspect to confirm a change outlierRemove = 2;              % switch for outlier removing in initialization thresNonFstMean = 200;          % threshold of mean for non-forest detection thresNonFstStd = 200;           % threshold of std for non-forest detection thresNonFstSlp = 200;           % threshold of slope for non-forest detection thresNonFstR2 = 30;             % threshold of r2 for non-forest detection
+        nConsecutive = 6;               % number of consecutive observation to detect change nSuspect = 4;                   % number of suspect to confirm a change outlierRemove = 2;              % switch for outlier removing in initialization thresNonFstMean = 150;          % threshold of mean for non-forest detection thresNonFstStd = 200;           % threshold of std for non-forest detection thresNonFstSlp = 200;           % threshold of slope for non-forest detection thresNonFstR2 = 45;             % threshold of r2 for non-forest detection
-        thresSpecEdge = 100;            % spectral threshold for edge detecting
+        thresNonFstRMSE = 150;          % threshold of RMSE for non-forest detection thresSpecEdge = 100;            % spectral threshold for edge detecting
-        thresChgEdge = 0.65;            % threshold of detecting change edging pixel thresNonFstEdge = 0.35;         % threshold of detecting non-forest edging pixel thresProbChange = 8;            % threshold for n observation after change to confirm change bandIncluded = [7,8];           % bands to be included in change detection (band 7/8 are 250m) bandWeight = [1,1];             % weight on each band
+        thresChgEdge = 0.65;            % threshold of detecting change edging pixel thresNonFstEdge = 0.35;         % threshold of detecting non-forest edging pixel thresProbChange =20;            % threshold for n observation after change to confirm change bandIncluded = [7,8];           % bands to be included in change detection (band 7/8 are 250m) bandWeight = [1,1];             % weight on each band lmMinNoB = 20;                  % minimum number of observations to trigger linear model check thresFlsBreak = 0.8;            % threshold for false break detection

 #### Some Key Settings
 The first two section of the config file tells the model some important information of your project such as the location of the data, some main settings and the type of output that you want.
 So it is very important that you make sure that the information is correct for your project.
 Here's a list of key settings and brief explanations:

-    configVer = 10110;              % config file version, DO NOT CHANGE THIS!! modisPlatform = 'MOD';          % the MODIS satellite that you are using, MOD (Terra) or MYD (Aqua) landsatScene = [227,65];        % Landsat path and row (e.g. path 227 row 65) dataPath = '/projectnb/landsat/projects/fusion/amz_site/data/modis/';
+    configVer = 10200;              % config file version, DO NOT CHANGE THIS!! modisPlatform = 'ALL';          % the MODIS satellite that you are using, MOD (Terra), MYD (Aqua) or ALL landsatScene = [227,65];        % Landsat path and row (e.g. path 227 row 65) dataPath = '/projectnb/landsat/projects/fusion/amz_site/data/modis/';
-                                    % the path of your work folder, absolute path.
-    BRDF = 0;                       % do you want to apply BRDF correction (1 for yes, 0 for no) BIAS = 1;                       % do you want to apply BIAD correction (1 for yes, 0 for no) discardRatio = 0;               % portion of Landsat pixel to be excluded on the edge diffMethod = 1;                 % how to deal with overlap of adjacent MODIS swath observation, either use max (0) or mean (1)
-    cloudThres = 80;                % threshold for filtering extremely cloudy data startDate = 2013001;            % start date of this analysis, data before this date will be discarded endDate = 2015001;              % end date of this analysis, data after this date will be discarded
+                                    % the path of your work folder, absolute path. cloudThres = 80;                % threshold for filtering extremely cloudy data startDate = 2013001;            % start date of this analysis, data before this date will be discarded endDate = 2015001;              % end date of this analysis, data after this date will be discarded